Karpoudam/huescript.py/README.md

 # huescript.py
-A simple python script to use the Philips Hue API in order to check and change your lights' status.
+A simple python script to use the Philips Hue API in order to check and change your lights' state.

 # What for?
 This script is intended to retrieve your Philips Hue data and then change a selected light's state.